networked-aframe/networked-aframe/CONTRIBUTING.md

 1. Create something awesome with networked-aframe
 2. Publish your work to Github (and GitHub pages) so everyone can learn from your work.
-3. Share it on [Slack](https://aframe.io/slack-invite/), Twitter, or the [awesome-aframe repository](https://github.com/aframevr/awesome-aframe).
+3. Share it on [Slack](https://aframe.io/slack-invite/) on the #projects channel.
 4. Let A-Frame know about it so they can feature it on their blog: [A Week of A-Frame](https://aframe.io/blog/).
+For this just tweet your project with a small video to @aframevr
 4. For bonus points, write and publish a case study to explain how you built it.

 # Help Your Fellow A-Framers